lsst-dm/dmtn-156/index.rst

 Like in previous tests with Oracle clients were running at LSST verification cluster using MPI for client communication, there was one client process per single CCD, total 189 clients running concurrently.
-Clients communicate with Cassandra cluster using Cassandra native protocol, with all three server machines are accessible over public network (except in case of Docker test as described below).
+Clients communicate with Cassandra cluster using Cassandra native protocol, with all three server nodes accessible over public network (except in case of Docker test as described below).

 Partitioning
 ============

-Partitioning and clustering indices paly very important role in Cassandra and need to be carefully chosen based on how data are produced and accessed.
+Partitioning and clustering indices play very important role in Cassandra and need to be carefully chosen based on how data are produced and accessed.
 For AP pipeline main access method is based on spatial coordinates, each client needs to read data corresponding to whole CCD region and produces new data for